 mindful intent is a well-credentialed, professional mindfulness training provider.
 All mindful intent teachers have a long history of personal mindfulness practice and have trained extensively in mindfulness in the USA and Australia.

-Pamela has undertaken accreditation with the Center for Mindfulness (CFM) in the USA (training pathway: http://www.umassmed.edu/cfm/training/training-pathways/ ) and Mary, Sarah and Dean have all undertaken training with the Mindfulness Training Institute of Australasia (MTIA) (training pathway: http://www.mtia.org.au/training-pathway-in-brief).
+Pamela has undertaken accreditation with the Center for Mindfulness (CFM) in the USA (training pathway: http://www.umassmed.edu/cfm/training/training-pathways/ ) and Mary, Sarah have all undertaken training with the Mindfulness Training Institute of Australasia (MTIA) (training pathway: http://www.mtia.org.au/training-pathway-in-brief).
 Both the CFM and the MTIA are involved in setting global teaching standards.

 In addition, mindful intent is an associate organisation with Openground Training and Consulting in Sydney, Australia.